+CERIC

-CERIC for Cancer Research
+for Cancer Research

 Central European Research Infrastructure Consortium

 ceric-eric.eu

 What is CERIC?

 CERIC (Central European Research Infrastructure Consortium) is an integrated multidisciplinary research infrastructure for basic and applied research in the fields of materials, biomaterials and nanotechnology.
 It integrates leading national research institutes into a unique international infrastructure, having its statutory seat in Trieste- Italy, and its nodes distributed in Austria, Croatia, Czech Republic, Hungary, Italy, Romania, and Slovenia.

 In each country, a Partner Facility (PF) ensures access and outreach to all national scientific communities and to users from all over the world, who compete for free access to more than 50 techniques available through a single entry point and based on the use of electrons, ions, neutrons and photons for the analysis and synthesis of materials.

 A common support system allows the distributed staff to operate in an integrated way for transnational and cooperative projects and joint ventures.
 Each Member Country contributes to CERIC by making available and supporting a high-quality PF, which is continuously improved by being exposed to international users competing for access through peer-reviewed evaluation and selection of their proposals, based on excellence.

 The PFs are strongly complementary to each other and act as a whole as an international agency providing support to the best researchers and research projects, contributing access to advanced analytical and synthesis facilities.

 CERIC's international, pan-European approach, in line with the ERIC Regulation EC No 723/2009, avoids duplication and fragmentation in the research system, and increases integration and competitiveness of the European Research Area (ERA), speeding up East-West alignment in the ERA.

-Neutron on instruments CERIC Czech Republic Surface Physics Italy X-ray & Light Scattering, Synchrotron Austria X-ray & Light Scattering Cancer research at CERIC Fundamental and applied cancer research are among CERIC users' most investigated research topics.
+Cancer research at CERIC

+Fundamental and applied cancer research are among CERIC users' most investigated research topics.
 Their efforts span from cancer diagnostics to therapeutics, from studying critical DNA structures to drug delivery technologies.
 The following slides include some of the most recent and relevant research works related to cancer.
 Each slide contains a brief explanation of how each technique can help cancer research and a short description of the research work.

-Table of contents - Increasing the payload of drug delivery carriers against cancer - Rescuing p53 functionality for treating well-differentiated liposarcoma - Magnetic levitation and nanoparticles for early diagnosis of pancreatic cancer - Raman spectroscopy for the investigation of new anticancer drugs - Copper-based anticancer drugs for the treatment of colon and prostate cancer - Understanding protein interactions to develop new cancer treatments - Mapping magnesium distribution in cancer for improved diagnoses
+Table of contents

+- Increasing the payload of drug delivery carriers against cancer - Rescuing the functionality of p53 for treating the well-differentiated liposarcoma - Magnetic levitation and nanoparticles for early diagnosis of pancreatic cancer - Raman spectroscopy for the investigation of new anticancer drugs - Copper-based anticancer drugs - Understanding protein interactions to develop new cancer treatments - Mapping magnesium distribution in cancer for improved diagnoses - Copper complexes against multi-drug resistant solid tumours

-CERIC Open for Science FOURIER TRANSFORM INFRARED SPECTROSCOPY (FTIR) From tissues to complex cellular systems, the SISSI-Bio beamline offers an instrument that can provide information contributing to the tumour classification in terms of aggressivity and helps identify the action mechanisms of new drugs.
+FOURIER TRANSFORM INFRARED SPECTROSCOPY (FTIR)

+From tissues to complex cellular systems, the SISSI-Bio beamline offers an instrument that can provide information contributing to the tumour classification in terms of aggressivity and helps identify the action mechanisms of new drugs.